If there’s one thing I should have known when I was a kid, it should be the truth that chasing money is not the ultimate goal.

 “Don’t think money does everything or you are going to end up doing everything for money.”

-However, this doesn’t mean that we should stop earning money and just do what we love all day (albeit, that’s possible).
-Of course we need money for our needs.
-That’s how it works.
+But this, of course, doesn’t mean we should stop earning money and just do what we love all day (albeit, that could be possible).

-Seriously.
 Do we really need that huge amount?
 Do we really need to earn more?
 Why do we want that mansion?
 Why do we want three cars?
-If you don’t need it, stop chasing.
-You just want more.

 If every day, we chase money, then that’s the summary of our lives.
 We may not realize it today, but years from now, we might regret how we wasted our whole life chasing a piece of paper.